matthewwolfe/plano-cli/README.md

 # Plano CLI

-A CLI and programmatic API for generating files from templates with context values and helper functions.
+A CLI and programmatic API for generating files and/or directories from templates with context values and helper functions.

 ## Getting Started